amyconroy/play/README.md

 <b> PNG : A </b>

-C means you've sorted out basic skills such as converting images to PNG, cropping away unwanted edges, changing resoluation B means you've gained experience with some basic tools such as using filters or changing colours or combining existing images or creating simple shapes or filling
-A means you have gained experience with some more sophisticated tools such as handling layers and transparency, or airbrushing or creating original artwork
-ANA!
-(I think A but you can decide teehee)
-Main background and title fonts are all original artwork created in gimp.
+We have used a number of tools including filters, changing colours, and creating shapes as well as the use of layers and transparency, and the creatioin of original artwork.
+The main background and title fonts are all original artwork created in gimp.
 Following steps to reproduce:

 Pexels.com for a large resolution Creative Commons license (no attribution required for personal or commercial purposes) as the space background.
 3 groups of layers created, one for font, one for grid, one for background.
 Grid group: